 Banjo Neck Geometry

+"Neck Heel Skew"...
 With the heel center positioned on the pot centerline, the entire neck is “rotated” slightly clockwise (when viewed from the front) to place the third string nut slot directly over the pot centerline.
-This is accomplished by slightly canting the heel profile when it is formed.
-Note that this "canting" of the heel profile works in conjunction with the neck heel angle as outlined below.
+This "rotation" is accomplished by slight adjustment of the heel profile when it is formed, as shown below.

 Shown below are two of the many ways to form the heel profile.
 The first picture shows a jig that uses an oscillating spindle sander and easily creates a heel to rim fit that I used to only dream about!
 Any arrangement that presents the heel to the sanding drum at the correct radius and angle can be used, as shown in the second photo of a drill press based fixture.